francodem/francodem/README.md

-Highly skilled software engineer with +2 years of experience in backend development, as well as proficiency in IoT and AWS cloud.
-Strong background in automated software testing.
-Driven to create innovative solutions through effective implementation of software technology.

-Currently working for a project related with an autonomous vehicle for private transport of a US customer, implementing a cloud infrastructure using AWS, and backend development with Python.
-Keys: Distributed systems, backend, Cloud.
+Software Engineer | Cloud & Backend Specialist | AI Enthusiast

+Passionate software engineer with over 3 years of hands-on experience in cloud and backend development using Python.
+Currently pursuing a Master's Degree in AI, soon transitioning to an M.Sc. in Engineering and Science applied to Self-driving technologies.

+Interests: Site Reliability Engineering (SRE), Cloud Computing, Distributed Systems, AI/ML, Autonomous Systems.